tachybase/tachybase/README.md

 ```

 Default username：`tachybase`，password: `!Admin123.`
-The default database is `sqlite`.
-It is recommended to use a relational database for production environments.
+The default database is `sqlite`, you can change it in .env file.

 # License